 A baby’s first tooth is a happy occasion for parents.
 However, did you know that the first teeth are as susceptible to getting dental cavities as adult and permanent teeth?

 Oral health & hygiene get crucial since early childhood.
 The lack of both can cause cavities and teeth decay.
+Dental implants would be the only option once the decay goes deep into the roots and the teeth falls off.
 It is, therefore, important to take special care of children’s teeth to prevent caries, decay, tooth loss, and avoid fillings, extractions and dental implants.

 However, do you know what you need to do to sustain your child’s oral health?